 At 1920x1080 resolution, our System B were playable on all presets.
 Low and Medium+Off preset cracked 70 average fps with over 40 1% low fps.
 Medium+On preset is just over 50 average fps with 39 1% low fps while High preset is under 50 average fps with 27 1% low fps, which is still playable.
 Our Custom preset almost hit 70 fps with 68 average fps and 42 1% low fps.

 Summary and Recommendations

-With similar visual quality compared to Medium+On preset and yet way better performance, this means that we were successful in figuring out which settings are worth turning on and which that needs to be turned off.
+With similar visual quality compared to Medium+On preset and yet way better performance, this means that we were successful in figuring out which settings are worth turning on and which that need to be turned off.

-If you have better system than the ones we have, you can maximize the Anisotropic filtering to 16x to get clearer textures.
+If you have a better system than the ones we have, you can maximize the Anisotropic filtering to 16x to get clearer textures.